makethingshappy/IoTflow/README.md

 ## Overview

-**IoTflow** is a lightweight workflow orchestration engine designed to unify automation across IoTextra-Digital modules and IoTsmart MCU nodes.
+**IoTflow** is a lightweight workflow orchestration engine designed to unify automation across IoTextra modules and IoTsmart MCU nodes.

 It enables **no-code programming for distributed MCU nodes**, providing a consistent structure for MQTT-driven messaging and Node-RED workflow automation.